Skip to main content

 tip

-• Model files set as manual nodes are marked with an "M" icon in the project navigator.
+• Model files set as manual nodes are indicated by an "M" icon in the Project Navigator.

-• Model files that have not been loaded are marked with a grayed-out model file name in the project navigator.
+• Unloaded model files are indicated by a grayed-out file name in the Project Navigator.

-• The following operations can be performed on all model files under a folder in the project navigator at once.
+• You can perform the following operations simultaneously for all model files under a folder in the Project Navigator.

 • Load Settings